-Design a user-friendly meeting room experience
+Design a user-friendly huddle room

 Ever have to wait 10 minutes for a video conference to start?
 To encourage video adoption and engagement, ensure that huddle room equipment is easy to use.
 Include equipment and software staff members prefer, and that IT can easily support.
 Refer to your research to review which collaboration tools staff members like to use.

 You can track current conference room usage via existing support software, or your scheduling system such as an Outlook calendar.
 Look at which rooms employees reserve most often.
 Study what type of video conference equipment is in your small meeting rooms.

 Also, track how many employees were in the room and the number of remote employees that logged in to each meeting.
 Use this information to determine how many huddle rooms you need, and the room sizes that work best for your teams.
 Consider how to support bring your own device (BYOD) preferences when designing your digital workplace.